Most people panic when they see that the dish they want to order at a restaurant or any other outlet contains “lard”.

 Some of the most typical uses for lard include:

-Trans fat-free: Homemade lard is trans-fat free.
+- Trans fat replacement: Homemade lard is trans-fat-free.
 Its smoky, unctuous flavor is the secret ingredient in some of the best pie crusts and baked goods, and it can be used to fry eggs, baste chickens, and confit chickens or ducks.

-Vitamin D source: A tablespoon of lard from pasture-raised pigs has about 1,000 IU of vitamin D, and by comparison, 1 tablespoon of butter has 9 IU of vitamin D, while the same amount of olive oil has none.
-Lard is one of the highest dietary sources of vitamin D, and about 42% of U.S. adults have been found deficient of this vitamin.
+- Vitamin D: A tablespoon of lard from pasture-raised pigs has about 1,000 IU of vitamin D, and by comparison, 1 tablespoon of butter has 9 IU of vitamin D, while the same amount of olive oil has none.
+Lard is one of the highest dietary sources of vitamin D, and about 42% of U.S. adults have been found deficient in this vitamin [*].